-- If the information shown is not correct for the vehicle under text, or if you wish to reselect the vehicle, use UP and DOWN buttons, as necessary, to highlight No, then press the ENTER button to return to the Select Year screen. - 10.
-After approximately 10~60 seconds, the Scan Tool will retrieve and display any Diagnostic Trouble Codes, Monitor Status and Freeze Frame Data retrieved from the vehicle's computer memory. - The Scan Tool will display a code only if codes are present in the vehicle's computer memory.
-If no codes are present, a "No DTC's or Freeze Frame data presently stored in the vehicle's computer" message is displayed. - The Scan Tool is capable of retrieving and storing up to 32 codes in memory, for immediate or later viewing.
+- If the information shown is correct for the vehicle under test, use the DOWN ▼ button, as necessary, to highlight Yes, then press the ENTER ↓ button.
+Proceed to step 9. - If the information shown is not correct for the vehicle under test, or if you wish to reselect the vehicle, use DOWN ▼ button, as necessary, to highlight No, then press the ENTER ↓ button to return to the Select Make screen. - 9.
+After approximately 10~60 seconds, the Code Reader will retrieve and display any powertrain Diagnostic Trouble Codes, Monitor Status and Freeze Frame Data retrieved from the vehicle's computer memory. - The Code Reader will display a code only if codes are present in the vehicle's computer memory.
+If no codes are present, the message "No DTCs or Freeze Frame Data presently stored in the vehicle's computer" displays.

-11. To read the display:
+10. To read the display:

-Refer to DISPLAY FUNCTIONS on page 6 for a description of display elements.
+- Refer to DISPLAY FUNCTIONS on page 7 for a description of display elements. - A visible icon indicates that the Code Reader is linked to (communicating with) the vehicle's computer.

-- A visible icon indicates that the Scan Tool is being powered through the vehicle's DLC connector. - A visible do icon indicates that the Scan Tool is linked to (communicating with) the vehicle's computer. - The I/M Monitor Status icons indicate the type and number of Monitors the vehicle supports, and provides indications of the current status of the vehicle's Monitors.
+- The I/M Monitor Status icons indicate the type and number of Monitors the vehicle supports, and provides indications of the current status of the vehicle's Monitors.
 A solid green Monitor icon indicates the associated Monitor has run and completed its testing.
-A blinking red Monitor icon indicates the associated Monitor has not run and completed its testing. - The display shows the number of the code currently being displayed, the total number of codes retrieved, and whether or not the displayed code commanded the MIL on.
+A blinking red Monitor icon indicates the associated Monitor has not run and completed its testing. - The upper left hand corner of the display shows the DTC and number of the code currently being displayed and the total number of codes retrieved.
+The upper right hand corner shows whether or not the displayed code commanded the MIL on.
 If the code being displayed is a PENDING code, the PENDING icon is shown.
-If the code being displayed is a PERMANENT code, the PERMA-NENT icon is shown.
+If the code being displayed is a

+PERMANENT code, the PERMANENT icon is shown.

-The Diagnostic Trouble Code (DTC) and related code definition are shown in the lower section of the display.
+The Diagnostic Trouble Code (DTC) definition is shown in the lower section of the display.

-In the case of long code definitions, or when viewing Freeze Frame Data, a small arrow is shown in the upper/lower right-hand corner of the Scan Tool display area to indicate the presence of additional information.
-Use the up And DOWN buttons, as necessary, to view the additional information.
+In the case of long code definitions, a small arrow is shown in the upper/lower right-hand corner of the Code Reader display area to indicate the presence of additional information.
+Use the $\bigcirc$ button, as necessary, to view the additional information.

-If a definition for the currently displayed code is not available, an advisory message shows on the Scan Tool's display.
+If a definition for the currently displayed code is not available, an advisory message shows on the Code Reader's display.

-12. Read and interpret the Diagnostic Trouble Codes using the LCD display and the green, yellow and red LEDs.
+11. Read and interpret Diagnostic Trouble Codes/system condition using the display and the green, yellow and red LEDs.

-The green, yellow and red LEDs are used (with the LCD display) as visual aids to make it easier to determine engine system conditions.
+The green, yellow and red LEDs are used (with the display) as visual aids to make it easier to determine engine system conditions.

-• Green LED - Indicates that all engine systems are "OK" and running normally.
-All monitors on the vehicle are active and are performing their diagnostic testing, and no trouble codes are present.
-A zero will show on the Scan Tool's display, and all Monitor icons will be solid.

-Yellow LED - Indicates one of the following conditions:

-PENDING CODE PRESENT - If the yellow LED is lit, it may indicate the existence of a pending code.
-Check the Scan Tool's LCD display for confirmation.
-A pending code is confirmed by the presence of a numeric code and the word PENDING on the Scan Tool's LCD display.
+- Green LED Indicates that all engine systems are "OK" and operating normally.
+All monitors supported by the vehicle have run and performed their diagnostic testing, and no trouble codes are present.
+All Monitor icons will be solid. - Yellow LED Indicates one of the following conditions: - A. A PENDING CODE IS PRESENT If the yellow LED is illuminated, it may indicate a Pending code is present.
+Check the Code Reader's display for confirmation.
+A Pending code is confirmed by the presence of a numeric code and the word PENDING on the Code Reader's display.